-In addition, our PRC subsidiaries, the VIE and its subsidiaries generate their revenue primarily in Renminbi, which is not freely convertible into other currencies.
-As a result, any restriction on currency exchange may limit the ability of our PRC subsidiaries to pay dividends to us.
+In addition, our mainland China subsidiaries, the VIE and its subsidiaries generate their revenue primarily in Renminbi, which is not freely convertible into other currencies.
+As a result, any restriction on currency exchange may limit the ability of our mainland China subsidiaries to pay dividends to us.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business" and "-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our offshore offerings to make loans to or make additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our mainland China subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our mainland China subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business" and "-Mainland China's regulation of loans to and direct investment in mainland China entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our offshore offerings to make loans to or make additional capital contributions to our mainland China subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business."

-Permissions Required from the PRC Authorities for Our Operations
+Permissions Required from the PRC Government Authorities for Our Operations